LewisScally/doks-1/content/docs/prologue/quick-start.md

 ---
 ## Specifications

 Initial connections are normally p2p, with Lunar Chat we can ensure Hop 2 Hop, meaning that when you connect to a call, yo do not connect to that user but instead the server which hosts Lunar chat.
 Or in the case of purchasing a custom license, your own server instance, or even local server.
 L chat can be setup on a local network, or deployed to the cloud and accessible globally.
 Hop 2 hop ensures that, only the security of the server/host, and those maintaining it are in question regards to who may view calls and potential info.
-By enabling End to End encryption, even if the host server or local network were to be compromised, any information pertaining calls would be undecipherable
+By enabling End to End encryption, even if the host server or local network were to be compromised, any information pertaining calls would be undecipherable.

 ## Feature Outline